Daza12aw/HealthAssist-Hub/README.md

-# Mini Healthcare Support - NGO Web App
+# 🏥 HealthAssist-Hub – NGO Web App

-A concept-level web application connecting patients with healthcare volunteers through an AI-assisted platform.
+A **concept-level healthcare support web application** that connects patients with volunteers through a simple, AI-assisted platform.

+---

 ## 🎯 Project Overview

-**Mini Healthcare Support** is a web-based NGO platform designed to bridge the gap between patients seeking healthcare assistance and volunteers ready to help.
+**HealthAssist-Hub** is a web-based NGO platform designed to bridge the gap between patients seeking healthcare assistance and volunteers ready to help.
 The platform features:

 - **Patient Registration**: Patients can submit their healthcare needs with urgency levels
 - **Volunteer Registration**: Qualified volunteers can register their skills and availability
 - **AI Healthcare Chatbot**: An intelligent FAQ assistant providing instant healthcare guidance
 - **Community Connection**: Matching system connecting patients with appropriate volunteers

+---

 ## 🏗️ Tech Stack